 You’ll be baking the cookies according to the instructions on the package of cookie dough.
 Be sure to check if the directions say to grease your baking sheet.
 If so, now would be a good time to do that.

 Now is also a good time to preheat your oven.

 Now comes the fun part – creating our little Earth patterns using the green and blue sugar cookie dough.

 Start by pulling out little chunks of dough for both bowls.
 Use the little pieces to start forming a ball (about an inch across) that has green (land) and blue (water) patterns.

-Place the cookie dough balls on the tray and flatten slightly as shown in the picture below.
+Place the cookie dough balls on the tray and flatten them slightly as shown in the picture below.